Jef Leempoels

-Jef Leempoels or Joseph Leempoels (15 May 1867, in Brussels – 1935 in Ixelles) was a Belgian painter who was renowned in his lifetime for his society and official portraits as well as his genre scenes and symbolist compositions.
+Jef Leempoels or Joseph Leempoels (15 May 1867 in Brussels – 11 April 1935 in Ixelles) was a Belgian painter who was renowned in his lifetime for his society and official portraits as well as his genre scenes and symbolist compositions.
 He worked in other genres such as still lifes and landscapes.
 His work ignored modernist developments and his style has variously been described as academic, realist and symbolist.

 Life

 Jef Leempoels was born in Brussels.
 He started painting at the age of 19 when he commenced his studies at the Académie Royale des Beaux-Arts in Brussels.
 There he was a student of leading Belgian painters Jean-François Portaels and Joseph Stallaert, both rather academic history painters who were known for their Orientalist and Classicist paintings.

 At a young age Leempoels was able to establish an international reputation and he won several international distinctions.
 In Paris he won an honorable mention at the 1893 salon and a silver medal at the Exposition Universelle of 1900.

 He won a gold medal at the Antwerp salon in 1894 and exhibited at the Féderation Nationale des Artistes of Belgium starting from 1897.
-He was awarded a gold medal in St. Louis, the United States in 1903 for his painting Destiny and Humanity (private collection, château de Reynel, France).
+He was awarded a gold medal at the Universal Exposition in St. Louis, the United States in 1904 for his painting Destiny and Humanity (private collection, château de Reynel, France).
 This painting, which is also referred to as The Hands, because of the many hands in the foreground travelled throughout the US and was exhibited at the Louisiana Purchase Exposition.
 It attracted a lot of attention and there was intense speculation in the media about how the painting should be interpreted.
 The painting was also exhibited in Munich, Brussels, Vienna and Paris.

 Leempoels further won medals in Vienna and Buenos Aires (Grand Prix at the 'Exposicion del Centenario' in 1910).